aspose-slides/Aspose.Slides-for-C/README.md

 - High fidelity rendering of slides to various graphics formats.
 - Access, modify or create almost all the possible contents of the presentation.
 - Format text and shapes on slides in a presentation.
+- Load protected presentations or control access to presentations, slides or objects via advanced security features.

 ## Read & Write PowerPoint Files